 Amongst the strengths of this work is the collaborative design team involved.
-Efficient relationships between a multidisciplinary team including behavioural scientists and computer scientists are recognised as being essential for the success of a DBCI.
-These interdisciplinary collaborations are vital for achieving sustainable growth in the field of digital health.
-The benefits of using of the BCW as a development framework allowed us to recognise that the target behaviour can in principle arise from combinations of any of the components of the behaviour system.
-This framework was considered over others such as the Intervention Mapping Protocol which aims to map behaviour on to its 'theoretical determinants' in order to identify potential levers for change.
-This paper also includes a detailed report of the intervention development process, usability evaluations and an in-depth description of the final intervention components.
+Efficient relationships between a multidisciplinary team including behavioural scientists and computer scientists are recognised as being essential for the success of a DBCI.26 These interdisciplinary collaborations are vital for achieving sustainable growth in the field of digital health.
+104 The benefits of using of the BCW as a development framework allowed us to recognise that the target behaviour can in principle arise from combinations of any of the components of the behaviour system.
+49 This framework was considered over others such as the Intervention Mapping Protocol 105 which aims to map behaviour on to its 'theoretical determinants' in order to identify potential levers for change49.
+This paper also includes a detailed report of the intervention development process, usability evaluations, and an in-depth description of the final intervention components.
 There has been a call for intervention developers to publish processes and outcomes from their development of digital interventions.
-Currently, Worktivity is only designed to be used in the occupational setting.
-However, it would be possible to modify the content (e.g. prompts, educational facts and tips) and functionality for use in other domains.
-Sharing these processes will provide design teams with an enhanced grounding of how to use technology to engage populations better in adopting and maintaining health behaviours and allows for continued learning to improve the quality of interventions.
-Therefore, the development processes used to design Worktivity may be useful to other digital behaviour change researchers.
+106 Currently, "Worktivity" is only designed to be used in the occupational setting, however it would be possible to modify the content (e.g. prompts, educational facts and tips) and functionality for use in other domains.
+Sharing these processes will provide design teams with an enhanced grounding of how to use technology to better engage populations in adopting and maintaining health behaviours 35 and allows for continued learning to improve the quality of interventions.
+106 Therefore, the development processes used to design "Worktivity" may be useful to other digital behaviour change researchers.

-A limitation of the 'think-aloud' usability study concerns the representativeness of the sample.
+A limitation of the "think aloud" usability study concerns the representativeness of the sample.
 The purposive recruitment method used meant the sample lacked heterogeneity, and consisted of only female employees.
 Other demographic information was not collected at the time and therefore cannot be commented on.
-The sample was small (N=5).
-However, 'think-aloud' studies can be performed with small numbers of participants.
-It has been noted that after five test subjects, 77-85% of problems can be detected.
-It has also been suggested that some participants may find it difficult to generate 'think-aloud' interviews while carrying out a new task or a task that involves a lot of cognitive processing.
-Therefore, the participants were asked after using the app for any additional comments and suggestions to improve the app.
-Another limitation to this study is that the 'think aloud' analysis was undertaken with a compressed version of the Worktivity app and not the full working version.
-Additionally, the app's key component is hinged around self-monitoring of occupational SB.
-This input may be subject to recall bias and, moreover, will only be available at the times that users volunteer them.
-In an attempt to address this, Worktivity delivers a reminder to log sitting if a log is not completed.
+The sample was small (n=5), however,

+"think-aloud" studies can be performed with small numbers of participants.
+It has been noted that after five test subjects 77-85% of problems can be detected.
+89 It has also been suggested that some participants may find it difficult to generate "think-aloud" interviews while carrying out a new task or a task that involves a lot of cognitive processing.107 Therefore, the participants were asked after using the app for any additional comments and suggestions to improve the app.
+Another limitation to this study is that the "think aloud" analysis was undertaken with a compressed version of the "Worktivity" app and not the full working version.
+Additionally, the app's key component is hinged around self-monitoring of occupational SB; this input may be subject to recall bias and, moreover, will only be available at the times that users volunteer them.
+25 In an attempt to address this, "Worktivity" delivers a reminder to log sitting if a log is not completed.
 To address recall bias, the users are only asked to recall time spent sitting over the last 60 minutes, which was deemed by the research team to be an appropriate time frame for accurate recall.
-These limitations further highlight the need for tools specifically to measure and provide feedback on SB in real time.
-It must also be acknowledged that although UCD principles were incorporated, the end users were not involved directly in deciding on the app content and input from end users through other means.
+These limitations further highlight the need for tools to specifically measure and provide feedback on SB in real-time.
+It must also be acknowledged that, although UCD principles were incorporated, the end users were not involved directly in deciding on the app content and input from end users through other means.